Part One of Three in this Series.

 - 4K Full FOV (Field of View), using the standard 28mm wide lens view (35mm equivalent).
 Resolution: 3840 x 2160.

 The first option is a hidden gem for videographers!
 It is perfect to help you get in for a tight shot.
 Honestly, I had to do some digging because I was skeptical and did not understand how this digital magnification could be made possible without imposing some crop-factor on the sensor thus decreasing the resolution.
-But low & behold, the answer was hidden on page 38 of the Mavic 2 Pro/Zoom User Manual!
+But low & behold, the answer was hidden in a paragraph on page 38 of the Mavic 2 Pro/Zoom User Manual!
 Yes, I said User Manual.

 The Video Format: People often confuse the file extension (MP4 or MOV) as the video format.
 This is not entirely correct.
 A video format consists of multiple files, folders, and even playlists, all of which are necessary to make the video play properly.